 - ACBC (Adaptive CBC)

-Day 1 of 3: Introduction to CBC
+Day 1: Introduction to CBC

 - Conjoint methodology: overview, concepts, and objectives